splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-guided-tour/3-02-fly-events.md

 - We can use a circle as the shape for now, and later replace this with an image.
 - The location will need a distance from the left and top of the screen.
 To achieve this we can add two variables:
-  1. `spiderX` to store the distance from the left of the screen.
+  1. `spider_x` to store the distance from the left of the screen.
 This can start at half the width of the screen.
-  2. `spiderY` to store the distance from the top of the screen.
+  2. `spider_y` to store the distance from the top of the screen.
 This can start at half the height of the screen.
 - The size will not change, so we can set it as a constant called `SPIDER_RADIUS`.

 As we will need the screen width and height, we can code these in constants called `SCREEN_WIDTH` and `SCREEN_HEIGHT`.
 We can then use these when we open the window, and when we initialise the spider's location.
 These will also be useful later when we need to set the location of the fly.